17 Best Italian Christmas Cookies: Recipes for Joy

 In Italy, the custom of baking and sharing cookies during the Christmas season is a cherished family activity.
 It is seen as a way to pass down traditional recipes and techniques from generation to generation.

 Although we lived in the United States, my Italian family participated in this tradition.
-We were probably the one ones on the block without a Christmas Fudge recipe.
+We were probably the only ones on the block without a Christmas Fudge recipe.
 Instead, every year we baked Italian Christmas cookies and desserts that were shared with family and friends throughout the holidays.

 At this time of year, the house always smelled like fresh baked cookies and a plethora of Italian Christmas desserts.
 It was the best air freshener ever!